 When staining your ladder make sure to use a Pre-Stain Wood Conditioner.
 Some people roll their eyes and say this is unnecessary but believe me it helps a ton.
 Wood conditioner prevents streaks and blotches on the surface of the wood.
 Making a more uniform stain application.
 If you’re going to be using a soft and porous wood like pine then this is very important.

 My go to stain combo in our current home is Minwax Early American & a very light application of Varathane Briarsmoke.
 I love this combo it matches our floors almost identically.
 After staining our DIY blanket ladder I sprayed the ladder with Minwax polyurethane in the finish clear satin.

 How to Style a Blanket Ladder

 A blanket ladder can be a fun piece to decorate for the holidays.
 You can string twinkle lights on it for Christmas or some jingle bells like I did!
 If you end up building this DIY blanket ladder I would love to see your pictures.
 Email me, send me a direct message on Pinterest or Instagram.

 I love styling our new blanket ladder for every season.
-I found these silver bells at Hobby Lobby 50% for Christmas time.
+Adding these silver bells from Hobby Lobby that were 50% off for Christmas time.
 Or this orange blanket with the bats, pumpkins and skelton are a Halloween must.